jmmrmax/sdcm/README.md

-# Smartphone Sensor-Based Indoor Navigation
+# Sensor Data Collection Module

 This project demonstrates a conceptual design and implementation of a sensor data collection module for an indoor navigation system using smartphone sensors.
 The module is developed using Python, Kivy, and Pyjnius to access and process data from various sensors on an Android smartphone.